Welcome to Daredevil Books, the home of classic accounts of derring-do from the last century.

 This new edition features a number of photographs brought together for the first time and is published to mark the 80th anniversary of The Battle of Britain.
 It also features a new introduction by James Alexander Douglas-Hamilton, Baron Selkirk of Douglas, whose uncle knew Hillary well and was himself a distinguished pilot who lost his life in the war.

-listen to Richard Hillary
+Listen to Richard Hillary

 In a rare recording made in 1940, Richard Hillary describes in clipped tones his first day in action as he climbs into his Spitfire and rapidly climbs to 18,000 feet as one of 8 planes meeting 20 incoming ME 109's above them.
 Click on the link to listen.